-Regarding automating processes in the back office with invoice processing software, accounts payable ranks first, as stated in the 2021 State of AP report.
+Regarding automating business processes in the back office with invoice processing software, accounts payable ranks first, as stated in the 2021 State of AP report.
 So, while discussing how businesses can improve invoicing procedures, let’s start with defining the invoicing process.

 What is Invoice Processing?

-The accounts payable department handles invoice processing once the invoice is received.
+The accounts Payable department handles invoice processing once the invoice is received.
 This is the sequence of actions taken from receiving supplier invoices until it is paid and entered into the general ledger coding.

 How Does Invoice Processing Work?

-In its simplest form, invoice processing is the steps taken to handle invoices from the time they are received until they are paid and recorded in the books.
+In its simplest form, invoice processing is the invoice processing steps taken to handle invoices from the time they are received until they are paid and recorded in the books.
 And Yes not to forget businesses are now digitizing the process with the help of invoice processing automation software.

 1. Receiving a Billing